William Fox (producer)

-Vilmos Fried' (Wilhelm Fuchs; January 1, 1879 – May 8, 1952), known professionally as William Fox, was a Hungarian-American film industry executive who founded the Fox Film Corporation in 1915 and the Fox West Coast Theatres chain in the 1920s.
-Although he lost control of his film businesses in 1930, his name was used by 20th Century Fox (now part of The Walt Disney Company) and continues to be used in the trademarks of the present-day Fox Corporation, including the Fox Broadcasting Company, Fox News, Fox Sports, and Foxtel.
+Vilmos Fried (Wilhelm Fried Fuchs /de/; January 1, 1879 – May 8, 1952), known professionally as William Fox, was a Hungarian-American film industry executive who founded the Fox Film Corporation in 1915 and the Fox West Coast Theatres chain in the 1920s.
+Although he lost control of his film businesses in 1930, his name was used by 20th Century Fox (The Walt Disney Company) and continues to be used in the trademarks of the present-day Fox Corporation, including the Fox Broadcasting Company, Fox News, Fox Sports, and Foxtel.

 Early life

 He was born in Tolcsva, Hungary.
 His parents, Michael Fuchs (Note: He was born Mihály Fuchs, and after emigrating to the United States, his name was anglicized to Michael Fuchs.) and Anna Fried, were both Hungarian Jews.

 The family immigrated to the United States when William was nine months old and settled in New York City, where they had twelve more children, of whom only six survived.
 To help the family financially William found a job selling candy and newspapers in Central Park.
 At the age of eight, he fell off the back of an ice truck, breaking his left arm.
 This accident left him with a permanent impairment.
 He also found employment in the garment industry.